Reporting to the Police

 - Go directly to a police station.
 The closest is the Baltimore County Police Department at 700 E Joppa Rd, Baltimore.

-- Call Goucher’s Office of Public Safety, 410-337-6112, or come to the Office of Public Safety, and ask for assistance and support in calling the police.
+- Call Goucher’s Office of Campus Safety, 410-337-6112, or come to the Office of Campus Safety, and ask for assistance and support in calling the police.

 What happens if I report an assault to the police?

 - If you make a criminal report to the police within 120 hours (5 days), the police will ask you to obtain a Sexual Assault Forensic Exam (SAFE).

 - Although you have 120 hours to receive a SAFE, the greatest amount of evidence can be collected immediately following the assault and prior to showering, changing clothes, brushing teeth, etc.